MarioGK/ImGuiSharp/README.md

 # ImGuiSharp
-ImGuiSharp is a binding library for [ImGui](https://github.com/ocornut/imgui) for C#
+ImGuiSharp is a binding library for [ImGui](https://github.com/ocornut/imgui) for C# that aims to expose as many apis as possible and stay at the most updated version of imgui and cimgui.

 This can be considered a fork of the awesome project by mellinoe [ImGui.Net](https://github.com/mellinoe/ImGui.NET), the main differences between the two are: